 This is confounded by the comingling two very different private sector entities.
 First would be what most people initially consider when mentioning the private sector.
 These are the highly efficient private service providers that quietly handle most smallholder business needs.
 They are often Family Operated Agri-Dealers that are indigenous to the communities they serve and probably were originally smallholder farmers that for various reasons drifted into various support services.

 The second is the administratively cumbersome cooperative business model favored and heavily promoted by development projects for their social desirability, but for which, as mentioned above, the overhead costs to achieve the much promoted but never quantified financial benefits exceeds the benefits.
-The overhead costs put the business model much closer to the highly discredit government parastatals such as Malawi’s ADMARC, then the efficient private service model centered on the family enterprises in most smallholder communities.
-Also, with the emphasis on consignment marketing to allow the cooperative to bulk produce for highly promoted higher price, are inconvenient and out of tune with the overall Financial Management Strategy most smallholder farmers adapt that emphasis retaining crops in-kind as long as possible, marketing only what is needed to meet immediate cash needs but requiring immediate cash payments.
+The overhead costs put the business model much closer to the highly discredited government parastatals such as Malawi’s ADMARC, then the efficient private service model centered on the family enterprises in most smallholder communities.
+Also, with the emphasis on consignment marketing to allow the cooperative to bulk produce for highly promoted higher price, are inconvenient and out of tune with the overall Financial Management Strategy most smallholder farmers adapt that emphasis retaining marketable production in-kind as long as possible, marketing only what is needed to meet immediate cash needs but requiring immediate cash payments.
 The result is that cooperative market share is mostly confined to in-kind loan repayments with the bulk of the business being diverted to vilified private traders.
 With a little forethought the loss of the envisioned financial advantage of the cooperative model can easily be Itemized as mentioned above.
 Thus, the development projects imposed cooperatives Invariability Collapses immediate after donor funding ends, probably before the last advisor clears the airport departure lounge for the flight home.
 These are two very different business models that need to be clearly separated.
 Most likely what are included in the MEL analysis are the cooperative models, but it should be clearly stated.

 The result of the current “MEL” is to promote a much rosier impression of success than reality.
 While this may convey the donors’ good intentions for assisting the beneficiaries, but with limited sustainable accomplishment extending beyond external funding and facilitation, as prescribed in most Request of Proposals (RFP).
 This only serves to more deeply entrench projects that by all normal evaluation methodology would be recognized as mostly failures.
 This in turn prevents project from evolving to better serve the beneficiaries.
 Since the beneficiaries are not really benefiting from these programs, the result of the total effort is mostly “toying” with a fragile vulnerable population rather than assisting them out of poverty.
 As such the heavily promoted success instead of failure could be a major incentive of anti-donor terrorism instead of promoting national security.
 The need here is for future MEL efforts to use a more Objective Set of Criteria, with specific targets for the level of participation by beneficiaries and degree of reliance on the projects’ services offered.
 Such targets should be consistent with the expectation of the underwriting public.
 This will require “biting the bullet” on decades of embellished ineffective entrenched projects.

-One might also seek spiritual guidance to see if it is still possible to receive enough deliverance to avoid immortal soul spending all eternity immobilized in the frozen River Styx, at the Ninth and lowest ring of Dante’s Inferno, reserved for the worst sinners: those who have sinned against themselves.
+One might also seek spiritual guidance to see if it is still possible to receive enough deliverance to avoid ones immortal soul spending all eternity immobilized in the frozen River Styx, at the Ninth and lowest ring of Dante’s Inferno, reserved for the worst sinners: those who have sinned against themselves.

 I am very much looking forward to the next round of MEL webinars, and will be much better prepared to question any excessive embellishment.
 Hopefully, this writing will stimulate a much more effective set of MEL criteria that will lead to substantial program changes and we can effectively assist the beneficiaries instead of toying with them.
 Perhaps we can have potential beneficiaries queued outside the project headquarters door and around the corner, instead of having to seek them out individually.
 I would like to think that those implementing contractor would look forward to more objective MEL criteria that would guide projects toward more effective activities.
 They originally joined the process with a sincere intention of assisting with poverty alleviation, and even if they were biased by academia’s bias for cooperative based on social desirability without considering the cost effectiveness of the business model.
-Once it became clear the business model was non-competitive they will eagerly accept change.
+Once it became clear the business model was non-competitive they will eagerly accept alternative means of meeting the project objectives.
 Afterall once they are set up it should take only about 30 minutes of thoughtful computation to realize the cooperative system is far more likely to enhance poverty then reduce it.
 Aren’t overhead costs something that virtually everyone substantially underestimates!!